 Hospitalizations

 This metric measures the number of hospitalizations per 1,000 days of patient care.
-Avoiding hospitalizations is key to preserving the physical health of nursing home residents.
+Keeping residents out of the hospital is important to preserving the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations

-In Cedar Wood Villa, 18.63 Percentage of Residents Rehospitalized
+In Cedar Wood Villa, 14.28% of Residents Rehospitalized